Do Dogs Get Headaches

 Your dog will let you know if he wants to be left alone or wants you close by.
 Let him dictate what he needs at this time.

-If you notice that your dog gets more headaches than usual, or that they are taking longer to go away, or are leaving him in pain longer than about half an hour, you should have him checked out by your vet to rule out health problems.
+If you notice that your dog gets more headaches than usual, that they are taking longer to go away, or that they are leaving him in pain longer than about half an hour, you should have him checked out by your vet to rule out health problems.

 Final Thoughts